Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/10/the-best-browser-extensions-for-analytics-and-tag-debugging.md

 ## Other extensions

 There are myriad other extensions out there, but many of them overlap on what you can get from these reputable sources.
-If you think I’ve missed an analytics browser extension that offers something unique in this space, please [let me know so I can try it out](/contact/).
+If you think I've missed an analytics browser extension that offers something unique in this space, please [let me know so I can try it out](/contact/).